jlevy/lft/lft.md

 For lack of better terminology, I’ll call them *product engineering* and *infrastructure engineering*.

+What is “infrastructure”?
+For our discussion, it is *any* tooling that helps engineers, including programming languages, frameworks, libraries, IDEs—and new AI-based tools (e.g. Cursor, Claude Code) and agent frameworks.

 <div class="boxed-text">

 ***Product engineers** explore solutions for users.*